DenaliCarpenter/Used-Vehicle-Price-Prediction/README.md

 ## Model Highlights

 The modeling process focused on predicting the square root of vehicle prices (price_sqrt) using a multiple linear regression model.
 This section outlines key results and additional insights derived from the analysis.
+Our metric for evaluating the models was RMSE.

 ### 1. Model Performance
 •	Training Metrics:
 	•	R² (Training): The model explained a substantial proportion of variance in the training dataset, indicating a good fit.

-•	MSE (Training): Low mean squared error on the training set confirms the model captured relationships effectively.
+•	RMSE (Training): Low root mean squared error on the training set confirms the model captured relationships effectively.

 •	Validation Metrics: